niplav/site/spans.md

-One of my hopes was that there is a canonical and well-established (and therefore, ah, *tested*) test for attention span (or just attention) à la the IQ test for *g*: If so, I would've been able to laboriously go through the literature on attention, extract the individual measurements (and maybe even acquire some datasets) and perform a meta-analysis.
+One of my hopes was that there is a canonical and well-established (and therefore, ah, *tested*) test for attention span (or just attention) à la the IQ test for *g*: If so, I would be able to laboriously go through the literature on attention, extract the individual measurements (and maybe even acquire some datasets) and perform a meta-analysis.